mozillascience/studyGroup/lessons/SG-T7-SpatialR/SpatialR.md

 <!-- change visible to true if you want it on the site -->
 <!-- remove any tags listed above that are not relevant -->

+During this tutorial you will learn how to deal with spatial data in R.
+To follow the tutorial go to [this link](https://github.com/AberdeenStudyGroup/SG-T7-SpatialR) to download all the data you will need.
+Once you're there, click on the green **Clone or download** button.You can either clone the repository on your GitHub account (if you have one) or download as a zip file.
+Once you done, open an `R` or `Rsudio` session and set the working directory to the directory where you saved the repository.
-During this tutorial you will learn how to deal with spatial data in R. The exercise is divided in three parts, followed by a summary and links to other useful resources:
+The exercise is divided in three parts, followed by a summary and links to other useful resources:

 <a href="#1."> 1.
 Classes for Spatial Data in R and how to import the data </a>